tdoaty/cssi-prework-python-variable-assignment-lab/README.md

 You will assign a local variable named `greeting` that is equal to `"Hello World"`.

-You should first make sure the test suite is running correctly by running `learn`.
+You should first make sure the test suite is running correctly by running `python variable_test.py`.
 (If it isn't, head back to the setup lesson and make sure you have the correct dependencies installed)

 Upon the first run of the test suite you should see: